mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 weight: 20
 ---

-The self-managed releases are now cut based off of the Mattermost Cloud release tags (e.g Mattermost Server v5.32 release was based off of cloud-2021-01-26 tag).
+The self-managed releases are now cut based off of the Mattermost Cloud release tags (e.g Mattermost Server v6.3 release was based off of ``cloud-2021-12-08-1`` Cloud release tag).
 See [the Hanbook release process](https://handbook.mattermost.com/operations/research-and-development/product/release-process/release-overview#cloud-release-branch-processes) for more details.

 ## Cherry-Pick Process - Developer